Illinois judge grants innocence certificate to Seattle man wrongly convicted in 1957 murder

 The certificate will allow Jack McCullough to sue Illinois for damages for his wrongful 2012 conviction in the killing of a 7-year-old girl.

-SYCAMORE, Ill. — An Illinois judge has granted a certificate of innocence to a Seattle man who was wrongly convicted in 2012 of the 1957 kidnapping and killing of a 7-year-old girl.
+SYCAMORE, Ill. — An Illinois judge on Wednesday granted a certificate of innocence to a Seattle man who was wrongfully convicted in 2012 of the 1957 kidnapping and killing of a 7-year-old girl, clearing the way for him to sue Illinois.

-The DeKalb County judge formally declared 77-year-old Jack McCullough innocent during a Wednesday court hearing.
-The certificate will allow McCullough to sue Illinois for damages for his wrongful conviction in Maria Ridulph’s killing.
+Jack McCullough said at a hearing last week that he’s been portrayed as a monster and that people still think of him as one, and that he wants justice.

-A prosecutor concluded last year that evidence backed McCullough’s alibi that he had been 40 miles away when Maria disappeared.
-A judge agreed, ordering McCullough’s release after he had served four years of a life sentence.
+DeKalb County Associate Judge William Brady granted McCullough a certificate of innocence, which would allow him to sue Illinois for damages for wrongly convicting him in Maria Ridulph’s killing.

-McCullough said at a hearing last week that he wants justice.
-He says he’s been portrayed “as a monster” and that people still think he is one.
+“Is it more likely that the defendant would be found guilty beyond a reasonable doubt, or is it more likely he would be found not guilty, and not responsible for Maria Ridulph’s disappearance and murder?”
+Brady said in explaining his decision.
+“Based on the changes in the law, and the consideration of the additional evidence now available to this court, the latter of these questions is true.”

 Most Read Stories